-The Chairman, Mr Lim Ming Seong, is a Non-Executive Director who is independent of the management of the Company and his responsibilities pertaining to the Board includes but are not limited to:
+The Chairman, Mr Tan Teck Koon, is a Non-Executive Non-Independent Director who is independent of the management of the Company and his responsibilities pertaining to the Board includes but are not limited to:

-- (a) leading the Board in a strategic effective and decisive way; - (b) Setting the agenda and ensuring (with the assistance of the Company Secretary) that adequate time is available to discuss all agenda items, in particular, strategic issues; - (c) promoting a culture of openness and debate within the Board; - (d) ensuring (with the assistance of Management and Company Secretary) that the directors receive complete, adequate and timely information; - (e) ensuring effective communication with the shareholders and other stakeholders;

-- (f) encouraging constructive relationships within the Board and between the Board and Management; - (g) ensuring Non-Executive Directors contribute effectively and that their contribution are taken into account by the Board; and - (h) promoting high standards of corporate governance.
+- (a) leading the Board in a strategic effective and decisive way; - (b) Setting the agenda and ensuring (with the assistance of the Company Secretary) that adequate time is available to discuss all agenda items, in particular, strategic issues; - (c) promoting a culture of openness and debate within the Board; - (d) ensuring (with the assistance of Management and Company Secretary) that the directors receive complete, adequate and timely information; - (e) ensuring effective communication with the shareholders and other stakeholders; - (f) encouraging constructive relationships within the Board and between the Board and Management; - (g) ensuring Non-Executive Directors contribute effectively and that their contribution are taken into account by the Board; and - (h) promoting high standards of corporate governance.

-The Chairman's responsibilities pertaining to the Board also includes those other duties as required in his capacity as a member of the NC, CC and IC.
+The Chairman's responsibilities pertaining to the Board also includes those other duties as required in his capacity as a member of the RC and observer in the ARC.